 No. You can’t teach a Sneetch!”

 But he isn’t right.
-The Sneetches learn from this experience that neither Plain-Belly nor Star-Belly Sneetches are superior … and they become friends.
+The Sneetches learned from this experience that neither Star-Belly nor Plain-Belly Sneetches are superior … and they become friends.

 … the day they decided that Sneetches are Sneetches

 and no kind of Sneetch is the best on the beaches.

 This story provides the message that race and ethnicity need not be dividing lines in our society, that we can coexist peacefully, without pointless prejudice and regardless of our external differences.